-Mr and Mrs Calder welcomed twin girls into their lives after they had difficulties of having a child of their own.
+One couple welcomed twin girls into their lives after they had difficulties having children of their own.

-While the process was started in 2016, they welcomed the girls into their Darlington home a year later and Andrew has spoken of the time they’ve had together so far:
+While the process was started in 2016, they welcomed the girls into their home a year later and John said:

-“I can’t believe it’s a year since we first adopted the girls.
-They are amazing and as good as gold, all our families are smitten with them and we can’t believe we’ve been so lucky.
+“From the minute the girls came to live with us they were as good as gold, all our families are smitten with them and we can’t believe we’ve been so lucky.
 We thought it might take them a while for us all to form a bond, but we all just clicked.
 The second time they met us, before they had even moved in with us, they came running out with their arms open and it’s been a fantastic experience ever since.”

 Statistics have shown that children from the same family often wait for longer than single children to be placed with their forever family.
 This is as well as the fact that across the North East almost 68% of the children waiting for adoptive families are brothers and sisters in groups of two or more, and more than half of them aged under four.